DOMARS/vsdriver/vsdriver/testing_a_driver_at_runtime.md

 -   A Driver Package that is ready to install.
 You must first create and build your driver and then create a Driver Package for installation.
 For more information, see [Building a Driver](building_a_driver.md) and [Creating a Driver Package](creating_a_driver_package.md).
 -   The driver must be test signed.
 For more information, see [Signing a Driver](signing_a_driver.md).
 -   A test computer (or computers).
 The test computer must be on the same network as the computer that you are using for development.
 Both computers must be connected to the same domain, or both connected to the network under the same workgroup.
 The test computer should be running the version of Windows that you want to target for testing.
-You can also [install a checked build](devtest.installing_the_checked_build) or partial checked build of Windows for testing and debugging purposes.
+You can also [install a checked build](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff547205(v=vs.85).aspx) or partial checked build of Windows for testing and debugging purposes.
 -   A device to be tested.
 -   (*Recommended*) Set up a kernel mode debugging connection to the test computer.
 To use a network connection for kernel mode debugging, the target computer must be running Windows 8.
 On computers running Windows 7 or Windows Vista, you can set up a USB, 1394, or a serial connection for kernel mode debugging.
-For more information, see [Provision a computer for driver deployment and testing (WDK 8.1)](wdkgetstart.provision_a_target_computer_wdk_8_1).
+For more information, see [Provision a computer for driver deployment and testing (WDK 8.1)](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Dn745909(v=vs.85).aspx).

 Instructions
 ------------